Shipping - 7.4 Loading and unloading

 Load and unload food, livestock/poultry and inputs in a manner that prevents damage, spoilage or contamination from occurring.

-• Assemble each load in such a way as to prevent the final products from being crushed, broken and/or scattered during transport.
+• Assemble each load in a way that prevents the final products from being crushed, broken and/or scattered during transport

-• When products are being loaded into refrigerated transport vehicles, arrange them to allow for proper circulation of cold air.
+• When products are being loaded into refrigerated transport vehicles, arrange them to allow for circulation of cold air

 Take steps to minimize the amount of stomach fill and the amount of manure on hides/feather for livestock and poultry that are shipped for slaughter.
 To do this, consider:

-• The amount of bedding used during housing and transportation, and
+• The amount of bedding used during housing and transportation

 As stressed animals shed more pathogens, reduce the amount of stress during loading and unloading by:

-• Handling animals in a calm, quiet manner, and
+• Handling animals in a calm, quiet manner

-Do not load downer/non-ambulatory animals.
-Refer to Canadian Food Inspection Agency requirements for downer animals.
+Do not load downer or non-ambulatory (not able to walk) animals.
+See the Canadian Food Inspection Agency requirements for downer animals:

 • Make sure pre-harvest intervals and withdrawal times have been met before loading and shipping.

-• When a needle has been broken and remains in the animal, pass this information on to the next stage of production.
+• When a needle has been broken and remains in the animal, write and tell the information to the next stage of production

 Be prepared for the auditor to:

-• review shipping documentation where required by the buyer, and
+• Review shipping documentation where required by the buyer